jdlib/JDBX/UserGuide.md

     qr.row().map();                // returns a Map<String,Object> mapping column name to value

 If the result is empty, all the examples above will return a null value (or a default value for primitive terminals like `getInt()`).
-If you want rule out this case use `QueryResult.row().required()`:
+If you want to rule out this case use `QueryResult.row().required()`:

-     // will throw an exception if the result contains no rows qr.row().required().col().getString()
+     // will throw a JdbxException if the result contains no rows qr.row().required().col().getString()

 You may also want to detect the case when the result contains more than one row, using `QueryResult.row().unique()`:

-     // will throw an exception if the result contains more than one row qr.row().unique().col().getString()
+     // will throw a JdbxException if the result contains more than one row qr.row().unique().col().getString()